Northwest Horticultural Council

 Port of Kolkata: It is recommended that packer/shippers work closely with their importer for best information to clear apple shipments through port.

 G. Other requirements:

-Ports of Entry: Apple imports are allowed to enter India through the sea ports in Kolkata, Chennai, Mumbai, and Cochin.
+Port of Entry: Apple imports are allowed to enter India through all ports of entry.

 VI.
 MARKETING REPRESENTATIVES FOR PACIFIC NORTHWEST TREE FRUIT INDUSTRY:

 Washington Apple Commission / Pear Bureau Northwest / Northwest Cherry Growers:

 - The World Factbook (Central Intelligence Agency)